Werner Fricker: United States men's national soccer team

-In 1963 Werner was selected as an alternate for the U.S. Olympic Team that would play in the Pan American Games.
-Werner continued to be in the U.S. player pool until 1967.
-In 1963 Werner was the first Philadelphian to represent Olympic soccer since 1956, and was believed to be 4th ever, behind Jack Dunn, Walter Bahr, and Ray Wilson.
+In 1963 Fricker was selected as an alternate for the U.S. Olympic Team that would play in the Pan American Games.
+He continued to be in the U.S. player pool until 1967.
+In 1963 Fricker was the first Philadelphian to represent Olympic soccer since 1956, and was believed to be the 4th ever, behind Jack Dunn, Walter Bahr, and Ray Wilson.

 United Soccer League of Pennsylvania

 In 1959 United Soccer League of Pennsylvania was formed with the German Hungarians as a founding member.
-German Hungarian, Frank Follmer became the first president of the new league.
+German Hungarian Frank Follmer became the first president of the new league.
 Over their years of involvement in the USLofPA many members of the German Hungarians have been involved in the running of the league.
-As a player, he had been selected for the United Soccer League All start team numerous times.
-He played for the allstar team from 1958 to 1968, and served as captain from 1963 to 1968.
-Werner also coached the Leagues U-16 Select Team.
+As a player, Fricker had been selected for the United Soccer League all-star team numerous times.
+He played for the all-star team from 1958 to 1968, and served as captain from 1963 to 1968.
+Fricker also coached the league's U-16 Select Team.

 Executive

 Fricker was president of the United States Soccer Federation from 1984 to 1990, executive vice president from 1975 to 1984, and vice president from 1974 to 1975.
 It was during Fricker's tenure as president of U.S. Soccer that the United States was awarded the right to host the 1994 World Cup, an event that significantly advanced the popularity of soccer in the United States.
+He also was instrumental in contributing to the qualification of the national team to the 1990 FIFA World Cup after a 40-year absence and hired the team's first full-time coach (Bob Gansler).
 Fricker was defeated for re-election by Alan Rothenberg in 1990.

 During his time serving in the U.S. administrative structure, Fricker also sat on the CONCACAF executive committee.

 Werner Fricker was a founder of the USLofPA.
 He served as president of the USLofPA from 1970 to 1972, and secretary from 1967 to 1970.